 Dr. Suzanne Robidoux has now been living in China and Taiwan for the last 14 years studying with various masters with a focus on classics and clinical practice.
 She started by spending three years in the south of Taiwan to master mandarin while learning with clinical masters.
-Then she moved to Nanjing and completed her Ph.D. in acupuncture at the Nanjing University of Chinese Medicine in 2007.
 Suzanne came to Beijing in 2007 and worked with several masters all over China to bring their life's work to the printing press and make the knowledge available to the West.
 She has translated and edited over 20 professional Chinese medical textbooks related to acupuncture and Chinese medicine, during which she had the chance to work with Dr. Shi Xuemin, specialist in neurological disorders and famous for getting the best results with his needling technique.
 Suzanne is now a fellow at the Beijing University of Chinese Medicine researching the clinical efficacy of the classical approach of the Zhang Zhongjing's classical texts "Shang Han Lun" and "Jin Gui Yao Lue" in Beijing.
 She also works at the Suicide Prevention Center in Beijing to contribute to the benefit of society providing acupuncture treatment severe cases of depression and suicidal tendencies.
-In her free time she continues to research and practice the art of Bagua Zhang and the Zhou vi.
+In her free time she continues to research and practice the art of Bagua Zhang and the Zhou yi.